bengrunfeld/study-notes/javascript.md

 Here is how you would call a method via an array:

 	var myArray = [ 1 , 2 , 3 , 50 , 70 ]

 myArray.reverse();

 Arrays have built in methods

 	//will return an array with reversed values

 	myArray.reverse();

 	//will join all the values in an array and output them as a single string
-//in this case, the browser will output “1, 2, 3, 50, 70”
+	//in this case, the browser will output "1, 2, 3, 50, 70"
 	alert( myArray.join( ) );

-//will sort all the values in an array alert( myArray.sort( ) );
+	//will sort all the values in an array

+	alert( myArray.sort( ) );

 Arrays are everywhere in Javascript and there is no avoiding them.
 For example, if you’d like to grab all the `<a>` elements in an HTML document, you could use the following code:

 	var myArrayOfLinks = document.getElementByTagName(“a”);

-This would grab every <a href=””> tag on the page and stack them into the array that we just named myArrayOfLinks.
+This would grab every `<a href="">` tag on the page and stack them into the array that we just named myArrayOfLinks.

 #### Numbers